 Before pitching your press kit to U.S. labels here's a tip...

-Never send unsolicited to an US record label.
+Never send unsolicited tothe U.S. or to an US record label. if you're not an U.S resident.
 They simply will not accept the package, as good as your demo may sound, or how well your package may looking.
 And, in some states unsolicited mail is illegal too.
 So don't waste your money.
-Send them an e-mail,or phone call and ask permission to send them your submission.
+If you wish to contact for a demo review, then send them an e-mail,or phone call and ask permission first before sending your submission.